pascual-tejero/u.me.munich/README.md

 - **Expand Activity Database**: Add more activity categories and suggestions tailored for diverse interests.
 - **Companion Matching**: Introduce a feature to connect users with similar preferences.
 - **Mobile App Launch**: Build and deploy the NativeScript-powered frontend for iOS and Android.
-- **Localization**: Translate the app into German for broader accessibility.

 ## Acknowledgments